PhillipOkon/Personal/README.md

-These are personal projects I worked on over the years cataloged and archived.
+This repo is a current proftofolio of my personal projects and endeavors cataloged and archived.